eu-digital-green-certificates/dgc-api-tests/specs/validation/Vaccination.md

 * Set arrival date "2021-12-01"
 * Validate DCC
 * Check that the result is valid
+* Check that the polling/callback result doesn't contain sensitive data
+* Check that the validate result contains infos or is ok

 ## Vaccination 2/2 from 3 days ago is invalid